Is Squash Good for Dogs?

 Your dog can also eat lettuce, but watch out for pickles since the vinegar and salt on those can be a problem.
 As mentioned previously, onions are a no-no since they can cause problems with your dog’s kidneys.

 Your dog can, however, eat Brussel sprouts, peas of all kinds (watch out for the canned peas, though), and sweet potatoes as well as regular potatoes as long as they’re not raw.
-Corn cut off the cob is okay, too, as long as it’s served plain.
+Corn (not corncobs) is okay, too, as long as there’s no seasoning.
 That means no butter, no salt, and no pepper.

 As far as fruits go, there’s squash, of course, and your dog can eat bananas, apples, kiwis, and oranges as long as you remove the seeds and the peels.
 Cantaloupe and other types of melons are okay as well without the seeks and rinds.
 You should only serve these occasionally, though, since they are high in natural sugar.